-Tuition not paid in full by 4:00 PM on the tenth day of the month is late.
-After 4:00 PM on the tenth of each month, a fee of \$25.00 per student will be assessed.
-If payment arrangements are not fulfilled within sixty days, the students may not be permitted to attend classes, and the financial obligation must still be met.
-Please notify the office if payment will be late.
-(See Appendix B-- collections policy.)
+Tuition not paid in full within five days of the due date will have a \$30 late fee from FACTS and a \$30 late fee from FCS.
+If payment arrangements are not fulfilled within sixty days, the student(s) may not be permitted to attend classes, and the financial obligation must still be met.
+(See Appendix A-- collections policy.)